 Applications and Audition Guidelines (BFA)

-- What are your artistic goals?
+What are your artistic and personal goals?

-An audition is required of applicants to the BFA Program in Dance.
-The live audition will consist of contemporary dance and/or ballet technique.
+The live audition will consist of more than one dance technique.
 There is also a creative component to the audition.
+Audition attire should consist of form-fitting dancewear.
+Be prepared to dance barefoot, in ballet slippers, and in sneakers.
+There is no clothing color requirement for the audition.
 Individual solos are not required.
-Audition attire should consist of form fitting clothes, preferably tights and leotards for women, T-shirts and tights for men.
-There is no clothing color requirement for the audition.

 BFA Transfer Audition Requirements

 An audition is required for all BFA transfer applicants.
 See the audition guidelines for the BFA program above for information.
-BFA transfer applicants wishing to be considered for advanced placement are also required to submit an online portfolio with two complete works (no excerpts), one choreographic work and one performance work.
+BFA transfer applicants wishing to be considered for advanced placement are also required to submit an online portfolio with two complete works (no excerpts): one choreographic work and one performance work.